Taraz-Technologies/PEControllerBSP/Drivers/BSP/PEController/Readme.md

 # Control Packages
 @ref Control_Library
 Contains the declaration and procedures for different control theories.
+# Miscellaneous Packages
+@ref Misc_Library
+Contains the declaration and procedures for different miscellaneous packages.
 # Application Examples
 @ref ApplicationExamples
 Contains different example projects to display the capability of PEController to produce PWM signals for different control topologies.